tsoa-community/docs/upgrading.md

 ### Null vs. undefined

-Unless you declare a type to accept `null`, we will no longer mark your optional properties as `nullable: true` or `x-nullable: true`
+Unless you declare a type to accept `null`, we will no longer mark your optional properties as `nullable: true` or `x-nullable: true`.
+This applies to validation aswell, so while sending `null` instead of sending `undefined` / no properties on an object was fine, now it's not any more.
+Sending `undefined` instead of, i.e. `string | null` is also rejected by the validation.

 ### Naming